vocably/vocably-pro/README.md

-# Vocably: Pro Language Flashcards
+# Vocably: an app that helps to become fluent in a foreign language

+And it will not be easy, sorry.

 https://vocably.pro

-The problem: I almost always forget the word I translated.

-The solution:
+## You have to learn 6,000 words to start using language comfortably.

+Even if you are a very dedicated person who learns five new words daily, it will take years to remember them.

+### How are you going to discover and learn these many words?

+Vocably has the answer to this question: you should start using the language in your life:

+- Google in your target language
+- Consult with AI in your target language
+- Read news in your target language

+Vocably will help you translate any word you see on your screen and then help you learn this word with one of the most efficient and scientifically proven methods — spaced repetition.

+## How it works

-1. Select any text I don't know (supports Chrome, Safari, iOS Safari, Android, and YouTube on Desktop).
+1. Select any word (or phrase) you don't understand (supports Chrome, Safari, iOS Safari, Android, and YouTube on Desktop).
-1. Translate it + Create flashcards of the best possible quality.
+1. Translate it + Add it to your collection.
-1. Revise the flashcards on the mobile app.

-Vocably is an integration of ChatGPT Translate, proper language dictionary ([if you are lucky](https://vocably.pro/#:~:text=Vocably%20works%20exceptionally%20well%20for,Traditional%20Chinese%2C%20and%20Simplified%20Chinese.)), and a flashcards app.
+1. Learn the words from your collection

-## Translate and create flashcards anywhere
+## Translate anywhere

 For that, Vocably exists in multiple forms: